Frank S. Galgan

 Whether negotiating for a client or arbitrating a commercial dispute, Frank says he strives to arrive at “reasonable, common-sense solutions that are fair to all people concerned, including adversaries.”

 Frank has received an AV rating by Martindale-Hubbell.
-He also has been named in publications of Best Lawyers in America and Law & Politics since 2013 and in the 2010 editions of Super Lawyers magazine in the area of commercial litigation and Dbusiness Magazine’s Top Lawyers List in the areas of business law and corporate law.
+He also was named in the 2013 and 2014 publications of Best Lawyers in America and Law & Politics and in the 2010 editions of Super Lawyers magazine in the area of commercial litigation and Dbusiness Magazine’s Top Lawyers List in the areas of business law and corporate law.

-Frank came to Lambert Leser in 2013 to join The Firm’s newly opened Troy office.
-In joining Lambert Leser, Frank says he was attracted to the Firm’s depth of expertise in business areas affecting many small- and medium-sized companies, such as taxation, bankruptcy, estate planning, commercial litigation and automotive law.
-“This is unusual for a Firm of its size,” he says.
-“To have that breadth and experience is unique.
+Frank came to Lambert Leser in 2013 to join the firm’s newly opened Troy office.
+In joining Lambert Leser, Frank says he was attracted to the firm’s depth of expertise in business areas affecting many small- and medium-sized companies, such as taxation, bankruptcy, estate planning, commercial litigation and automotive law.
+“This is unusual for a firm of its size,” he says.
+“To have that breadth and experience in a 15-person firm is unique.
 Our clients can be assured they get someone at the senior level and that they get his or her personal attention.
 That is valuable.”

 He previously was a principal with Beier Howlett, P.C., where he worked from 1992-2013; and Freud, Markus, Slavin & Galgan, P.C., where he was employed from 1968-1992.